1. The teachers will LOVE my child.

 7. The campus culture is wholesome.

 Let’s talk about the popular culture.
 The influence of media, sex, violent video games, drinking, and partying are swamping schools—from junior high through university level.
 Conservative Christian parents are desperately looking for a safe, non-toxic place for their children—where innocence and wholesomeness are prized and order prevails.
 And let’s talk about peer pressure.
 Most concerned parents instinctively understand that students probably learn more from one another about values and lifestyle than from their teachers, and that student leaders have an enormous influence.
-Granted, not every student in a Christian school is a modem Daniel or an Esther, but the preponderance of young people assembled there is treading the upward path.
+Granted, not every student in a Christian school is a modern Daniel or an Esther, but the preponderance of young people assembled there is treading the upward path.
 Among them are conscientious older students who influence and inspire the younger ones.
 What a priceless asset they are.
 Yes, campus culture is definitely a significant dimension of curriculum.
 It really affects young people, so I’m thankful that our schools seek to make it contribute to Christian character development.

 When it’s all said and done, Adventist schools are all about wisdom (God’s wisdom), as opposed to the acquisition of mere human knowledge.
 That’s what I want my children to take away with them.
 It’s what our church family and God want for them, also.
 The wise man said it well, “Wisdom is the principal thing; therefore get wisdom: and with all thy getting get understanding” (Proverbs 4:7, KJV).
 That’s the bottom line for Adventist education.
 It’s worth fighting to keep, and worth sacrificing for.
 It’s a gift from heaven that each of our children deserves.